milkmadedev/Space-ToDo/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.

 ## 📧 Contact

-If you have any questions or feedback, feel free to reach out to me at milkmade.dev@gmail.com.
+If you have any questions or feedback, feel free to reach out to me at m@milkmade.dev

 ## 🌟 Acknowledgements